zenml-io/zenml/docs/book/mlops_stacks/alerters/custom.md

 ---
-description: How to develop a custom alerter.
+description: How to develop a custom alerter
 ---

 ## Base Abstraction